wakeupmetha/nuke/README.md

-# NukeTG - Telegram Message Deletion Bot
+hi@nometh.club or https://methisbusy.t.me

-A bot for deleting your own messages in Telegram chats by command.
+A script for deleting your own messages in Telegram chats by command.

 ## Installation